Frequently Asked Questions

 1. First pass a Certification Test.

 2. Go to: Retrieve and Validate Certificates.
 Continue and login with the e-mail address and password you used when registering.
 Proceed until you view your Certificate in your web browser.
-Note that you can e-mail your Certificate before you view it.
+Note that we do not provide a PDF version of your Certificate, but you can create it yourself by following these steps.

 3. Select share or print: